 Our knowledgeable and conscientious attorneys at New York City’s Dansker&Aspromonte are here to help if you suspect your loved one is being abused or harmed in a nursing home.
 Sometimes the only way to deter such activities in a nursing home is legal action that raises the chances of exposure and financial consequences.
 What’s more, you or your loved one may be entitled to a substantial compensation.

-While we do our best to steer a claim towards an out-of-court settlement, we have a stellar reputation for winning 95% of our trials and seeking maximum compensation for our clients so that they can address injuries and suffering incurred due to nursing home physical abuse, negligence, and brutality.
+While we do our best to steer a claim towards an out-of-court settlement, we have a stellar reputation for seeking maximum compensation for our clients so that they can address injuries and suffering incurred due to nursing home physical abuse, negligence, and brutality.

 Right from the beginning, we will build a strong case for trial which can involve:

 - Embarking on a comprehensive investigation into whether training, hiring practices, and staff supervision at the nursing home complied with our New York state regulations and laws